The Wells Fargo Active Cash Card is is a close competitor of the Citi® Double Cash Card. Read on for help deciding which one is right for you.

 See related: Best flat-rate cash back cards

-The Active Cash is the clear winner here, since it gives new cardholders a $200 bonus after they spend $1,000 in their first three months.
+The Active Cash is the clear winner, since it gives new cardholders a $200 cash rewards bonus after they spend $1,000 on purchases in their first three months.
 The Double Cash does not currently offer a welcome bonus, but keep in mind that’s only one factor.
 I wouldn’t make a card application decision solely over a one-time $200 bonus, so let’s get deeper into the details.

 How the rewards work

 The Wells Fargo Active Cash doesn’t have transfer partners.
-You can use your rewards to offset eligible purchases starting with as little as $1 in cash back.
+You can use your rewards to offset eligible purchases starting with as little as $1 in cash back, as long as your rewards cover the entire transaction.
 You can also deposit your cash back earnings into your Wells Fargo bank account (if you have one), withdraw cash in $20 increments using your Wells Fargo ATM or debit card, receive a statement credit, request a paper check, get gift cards or reduce an eligible Wells Fargo loan balance.

 Winner: Citi Double Cash, especially if you have another Citi card that allows airline points transfers.

 If you plan on carrying a balance, you should prioritize your interest rate over rewards.
 Neither of these cards would be a good choice for someone paying interest on a regular basis, because they charge variable APRs ranging from 13.99% to 23.99% (Double Cash) and 14.99% to 24.99% (Active Cash).